tinsaye-simeneh/Weather-app/README.md

-- A simple weather for testing my data fetching knowledge using axios
+- A simple weather app for testing my data fetching knowledge using axios